Total variation error bounds for geometric approximation: Main results

 In order to use the theorem we need to be able to construct random variables with the discrete equilibrium distribution.
-The next proposition provides such a construction for a non-negative integer valued random variable $W$.
-We say $W^s$ has the size-bias distribution of $W$, if \be \IE\klg{W f(W)} = \IE W\IE f(W^s) \ee for all $f$ for which the expectation exist.
+The next proposition provides such a construction for a non-negative, integer-valued random variable $W$.
+We say $W^s$ has the size-bias distribution of $W$, if